doscsy12/XAI_sentiment_proj/README.md

 # Explainable Artificial Intelligence Sample Project
 Explainable Artificial Intelligence (XAI) means making Artificial Intelligence systems (AI) more transparent, such that their decisions can be understood.

-These python scripts/notebook was intended, to learn just that (XAI).

 Here, deep learning is used to classify a chosen text as positive, negative or neutral, on the basis of it's content.
 After the classification, a method called LRP (Layer-wise Relevance Propagation) is applied to explain why the deep learning system came to it's decision, making it an XAI system instead of a black-box system.

 The LRP implementation is based on the following papers: